IYreality/2chains/README.md

 # <img src="logo.png" alt="2Chains" width="300px">

-**Smart contracts library for supply chain management.** These are meant to be used mostly as educational resources for developers getting started in this space.
+**Smart contract library for supply chain management.** These are meant to be used mostly as educational resources for developers getting started in this space.

 ## Getting Started